cwperry/mighty90-v2/content/history/chapter-15-mog-mog.md

 >}}

 {{< figure src="/images/1945_02_01_meneke_promotion.jpg"
            caption="LCDR Kenneth Meneke is promoted to full Commander on 1 February 1945.
-With this promotion Meneke became the Gunnery Officer, or \"Gun Boss,\" aboard ASTORIA CL-90." attr="photo taken by and courtesy of Herman Schnipper"
+With this promotion Meneke became the Gunnery Officer, or \"Gun Boss,\" aboard *Astoria* CL-90." attr="photo taken by and courtesy of Herman Schnipper"
 >}}

 {{< figure src="/images/1945_02_01_officers.jpg"
-           caption="ASTORIA officers pose around Commander Meneke during his promotion celebration on the night of 1 February 1945 in Ulithi anchorage." attr="photo taken by and courtesy of Herman Schnipper"
+           caption="*Astoria* officers pose around Commander Meneke during his promotion celebration on the night of 1 February 1945 in Ulithi anchorage." attr="photo taken by and courtesy of Herman Schnipper"
 >}}

 While the crew rotated through recreational liberty, the ship was a hive of activity.
 Stores were taken aboard and preparations made for a Captain's Inspection scheduled to take place on 3 February.

 {{< figure src="/images/1945_02_ulithi_cruiser_berths.jpg"
-           caption="An aerial view of cruiser berths in Ulithi north anchorage taken by a USS YORKTOWN plane in February 1945.
+           caption="An aerial view of cruiser berths in Ulithi north anchorage taken by a USS *Yorktown* plane in February 1945.
 At center is WILKES-BARRE CL-103.
-The berth of USS ASTORIA is out of view to the right." attr="U.S. Navy photo in NARA record group 80-G-408197"
+The berth of USS *Astoria* is out of view to the right." attr="U.S. Navy photo in NARA record group 80-G-408197"
 >}}

 {{< figure src="/images/1945_02_02_ulithi_north_anchorage_panorama.jpg"
-           caption="A panorama of Ulithi north anchorage created from overlapping images taken aboard USS ASTORIA on 2 February 1945." attr="panorama created from photos taken by and courtesy of Herman Schnipper"
+           caption="A panorama of Ulithi north anchorage created from overlapping images taken aboard USS *Astoria* on 2 February 1945." attr="panorama created from photos taken by and courtesy of Herman Schnipper"
 >}}

 {{< figure src="/images/1945_02_02_ulithi_miami_cl-89.jpg"
-           caption="A closeup of one of the images forming the above panorama from USS ASTORIA.
-This image shows Cramp-built twin sister MIAMI CL-89 with other cruisers in the background." attr="photo taken by and courtesy of Herman Schnipper"
+           caption="A closeup of one of the images forming the above panorama from USS *Astoria*.
+This image shows Cramp-built twin sister *Miami* CL-89 with other cruisers in the background." attr="photo taken by and courtesy of Herman Schnipper"
 >}}